hlatourette/study/docs/analysis.md

 Remember that with Big O it doesn’t matter when the curves cross, so long as they do, and that after that the curve of &fnof;(_n_) is always less than or equal to the Big O curve _g_(_n_).
 We’re talking about scalability.
 We are interested in how things operate as they grow very large.
 If your input size will never reach **n<sub>0</sub>**, an algorithm that runs in an asymptotically slower manner could actually be a better choice.

 It is not always possible to make a Big Theta statement about an algorithm.
-But when it is, the Big Theta algorithm is in the same asymptotic class of algorithms as our own.
-It describes a tight bound and represents the strongest asymptotic statement we can make.
+But when it is describes a tight bound and represents the strongest asymptotic statement we can make.

-Remember that though constants and coefficients have little bearing on asymptotic statements, they may actually come in handy if you are concerned with how and when the functions diverge.
+Remember that although constants and coefficients have little bearing on asymptotic statements, they may actually come in handy if you are concerned with how and when the functions diverge.
 If that’s the case, then just as larger exponents grow faster than smaller ones, so logs with lesser bases grow more quickly than those with greater ones.

 It’s helpful to remember that Big O isn’t the only consideration to be factored into the algorithm development process.
 It may be tempting to use Big O prematurely or prioritize it too highly in a way that will overshadow other equally important considerations such as “how easy is this code to work with and maintain?”